Extreme weather

 Things to look out for when submitting a question:

-Prior to the meeting, responses to all submitted questions will be published online and sent directly to the questioner no later than 5pm, one working day prior to the meeting.
+Prior to the meeting, responses to all submitted questions will be published online and sent directly to the questioner no later than 5pm, the working day prior to the meeting.

-At the meeting, one minute will be given to ask a supplementary question, which can be done either in-person or remotely.
+At the meeting, if you so wish, one minute will be given to ask a supplementary question, which can be done either in-person or remotely.
 A period of 30 minutes will be allocated for all questions to be dealt with.

 Further details on this process can be found within Part 2 of the Council's Constitution.